-It’s that time of year when your pre-K and kindergarten students can’t contain their wiggles any longer and are busting with energy!
-You’re all desperate to head outside to play and learn.
-Since May is National Bike Month, it’s also the perfect time to focus on the bicycle safety rules and smart riding habits that will help your students avoid accidents.
+Learning to ride a bike is one of childhood’s greatest pleasures.
+Lots of kids ride to school and spend their free time wheeling around their neighborhoods.
+But before they head out, make sure your students are well grounded in the bicycle safety rules and smart riding habits that will help them avoid accidents.
 Here are nine ideas gathered from teachers and the St. Jude Trike-A-Thon team that will inspire you and your students to get outside and ride in a safe and responsible way.

 Source: Flour Power

-All you need is pipe cleaners, glue and foam shapes to create custom helmet embellishments.
-In addition to making kids more excited about wearing their helmets, these adorable squiggle designs will make kids more visible and therefore safer!
+Get kids excited about wearing their helmets by decorating them with stickers, or try this helmet-decorating idea.
+All you need is pipe cleaners, glue, and foam shapes to create custom embellishments.
+Not only will they look adorable, they will make kids more visible and therefore safer!

-You also have to think about fit.
-Bicycle helmets need to fit properly in order to protect your young riders.
-But sometimes those straps can be tricky to adjust.
-Refer to this step-by-step guide from WeMakeItSafer for help in making sure your students are strapped in snugly and securely.
-It’s a great resource to share with parents to help them pick out the right helmet for their child.
+Bicycle helmets need to fit properly in order to protect your young riders, but sometimes those straps can be tricky to adjust.
+Refer to the diagram above for help in making sure your students are strapped in snugly and securely.
+Share with parents to help them pick out the right helmet for their child.

-Try this demonstration with your kids to illustrate the importance of wearing protective helmets when cycling or participating in other activities like skating, riding scooters and skateboarding.
+Teach your kids about the importance of helmets with this Protect Your Melon experiment.
+Not only is it messy fun, but it also demonstrates why it is critical to wear protective helmets when cycling or participating in other activities like skating, riding scooters, and skateboarding.

-- Have kids draw faces on two cantaloupes or honeydew melons and talk about how the melons are similar to their heads (round, hard outside, soft inside).
+- Have kids draw faces on two cantaloupes or honeydew melons and talk about how the melons are similar to their heads (they’re both round, hard on the outside, and soft on the inside).